Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Introduction

 The RELICS (REactor neutrino LIquid xenon Coherent elastic Scattering) experiment~\cite{cai2024relicsreactorneutrinoliquid} aims to perform a precise measurement of CE$\mathrm{\nu}$NS from reactor antineutrinos using a dual-phase xenon TPC.
 Located approximately 25 meters from a reactor core at the Sanmen Nuclear Power Plant, the 50 kg RELICS detector will be exposed to a large antineutrino flux of roughly $10^{13}~\bar{\nu}_\mathrm{e}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$~\cite{Qian:2018wid}, with a target of detecting approximately 5,000 CE$\mathrm{\nu}$NS events annually.
 The choice of dual-phase xenon TPC technology is motivated by its demonstrated success in leading particle physics experiments~\cite{Aprile:2009dv}.
 LXe has high yields of scintillation light and ionization electrons.
 It contains no long-lived radioactive isotopes and has a relatively high liquefaction temperature, which facilitates stable cryogenic operation.
-Moreover, its large atomic mass provides strong self-shielding against external radiation and high stopping power for rare event searches.
+Particle interactions in a dual-phase xenon TPC generate two signals.
+The primary scintillation signal (S1) arises from the de-excitation of xenon excimers and from electron-ion recombination in the liquid phase.
+The secondary signal (S2) is produced by electroluminescence when ionization electrons are extracted into the gaseous xenon phase.
 However, detecting CE$\mathrm{\nu}$NS utilizing a dual-phase xenon TPC presents distinct challenges.
 First, the nuclear recoils induced by reactor neutrinos are extremely low energy, typically on the order of keV.
 Secondly, while extensive shielding mitigates backgrounds from cosmic-ray-induced and environmental radioactivity, the sensitivity of the experiment is primarily limited by delayed electron (DE) emissions~\cite{PhysRevD.106.022001}.
 In the low-energy regime relevant to CE$\mathrm{\nu}$NS, these DE emissions are expected to be the dominant background.
 The physical origin of DEs is not yet fully understood.
 They are generally attributed to photoionization of impurities or metallic surfaces shortly after large S2 signals, and to long timescale releases associated with impurities or field effects in LXe.
 High energy depositions from cosmic muons can further contribute by generating few-electron S2 tails that overlap with genuine low energy events.
-These DE backgrounds remain a major limitation to achieving background-free CE$\mathrm{\nu}$NS sensitivity.
+These DE backgrounds remain a major limitation to achieving low-background CE$\mathrm{\nu}$NS sensitivity.
 These challenges necessitate a detector with an exceptionally low energy threshold and powerful background discrimination capabilities.
 To achieve the low energy threshold, the RELICS experiment will employ an S2-only analysis strategy~\cite{PhysRevD.111.062006}.
-This approach relies exclusively on the amplified ionization signal (S2) generated via electroluminescence, as the primary scintillation signal (S1) is too faint to be detected originating from the prompt de-excitation and recombination of ion-electron pairs in particle interactions.
+This approach relies exclusively on the S2 generated via electroluminescence, as the S1 is too faint to be detected.